lab-79/dspec/README.md

 1. To Datomic schema attributes that will be added to the Datomic schema.
 2. To validation output that specifies if a vector of interfaces is invalid or in what ways they are invalid.
+3. To `clojure.spec` definitions that we can use to check if a Datomic entity map is invalid and in what ways it is invalid.

 Architecturally, we convert all data interfaces into a single intermediate AST representing our entire world of interfaces, enums, and their relationships